ATOL Reporting Accountants Scheme

 - Email address - to be taken from the email response.

 The CAA provide an online training module providing ATOL Reporting Accountants with background on ATOL.
 All accountants will be required to complete this training as part of their initial designation and the results of this training will be provided to the relevant professional accountancy body.
-ARAs can request for an account to be set up by emailing firstname.lastname@example.org There is a CAA dedicated webpage for ATOL Reporting Accountants that will be periodically updated on ATOL information, feature news, alerts, documents on revisions to guidance, or for subsequent changes to standards or regulations: http://www.caa.co.uk/ATOL-protection/ Information-for-the-trade/
+There is a CAA webpage for ARAs that will be periodically updated on ATOL information, feature news, alerts, documents on revisions to guidance, or for subsequent changes to standards or regulations.

 How do we apply?